-If you have an idea for building an application for online workout classes, the Peloton app will be an interesting case to study.
-In this article, we’ll briefly review the main challenges in the fitness industry, features of the Peloton app and tech tips for your own project.
+If you have an idea for building an application for online workout classes, the Peloton app will be a very interesting case to study.
+In this article, we’ll briefly review the main challenges in the fitness industry, features of the Peloton app and tech tips for developing your own App.

-The guide will be the most relevant to you if:
+The guide will be the most relevant if you’re one of these:

-- Gym Owner who wants to sell his workouts through a mobile app.
+- Gym Owner who wants to sell his branded workouts through a mobile app.

-- Team with Angel Funding which is trying to estimate the possible cost to build an app like Peloton.
+- Team with Angel or F&F Funding in need of an MVP, which is trying to estimate the possible cost to build an app like Peloton.

 - Team that wants to create a workout streaming app and is looking for some dev insights.

 💥 The Biggest Mistake in Workout Streaming App Development

 As Nir Eyal puts it in his article, most fitness applications don’t succeed because they’re unable to change long-term behaviours.
 Such applications make people exercise, and this is something they're usually unwilling to do or do with a little pleasure.

 At this stage, the psychological phenomenon (known as reactance) turns on.
 What happens next?
 People just resist doing things that feel difficult or unpleasant, abandon the exercises and the fitness app itself as well.

 The study by Lynn Katherine Herrmann and Jinsook Kim proves this.
 Their key conclusions were as follows: